Segment Policy Optimization: Effective Segment-Level Credit Assignment in RL for Large Language Models: SPO-Tree for Long CoT

 More details about the tree construction are presented in Appendix \ref{appendix:pseudo-code-of-tree-structured-advantage-estimation-method}.
 In contrast to the chain-based segment advantage estimation strategy, each node (segment) in the tree can be used as a training example, substantially improving sample efficiency.
 In addition, due to extensive node-sharing among trajectories, the actual number of tokens we need to sample is significantly less than the sum of tokens across all trajectories, greatly reducing sampling overhead.
 Within each training iteration, sampling a large number of trajectories from a single question can lead to the model overfitting to specific samples.
 To address this, we introduce a replay buffer mechanism that distributes sampled trajectories across multiple iterations in Appendix \ref{appendix:replay_buffer}.

-The width of the tree determines the number of nodes among siblings.
-A larger tree width provides more sibling nodes for comparison, resulting in more nuanced advantage estimations.
-The depth of the tree determines the granularity of segment partition: deeper trees lead to more segments, offering finer-grained reward signals.
-Additionally, a deeper and wider tree structure allows for more accurate value estimates for each node, as the estimation benefits from a greater number of sampled trajectories.
-Furthermore, this tree structure aligns with the intuition that the initial parts of a reasoning trajectory are more uncertain and therefore require more samples to accurately estimate $V$ values, whereas the later parts of the trajectory are more certain and require fewer samples for estimation.
-Correspondingly, in the tree structure, nodes closer to the root (upper levels) aggregate a large number of trajectories for estimating their values, while lower-level nodes (closer to the leaves) rely on fewer samples.
-This hierarchical allocation of samples naturally matches the varying levels of uncertainty throughout the reasoning process.
+The width of the tree determines the number of sibling nodes in each group, with a larger width providing more nodes for comparison and thus more nuanced advantage estimates.
+The depth of the tree controls the granularity of partitions; deeper trees yield finer-grained signals.
+Furthermore, the hierarchical tree structure naturally aligns with the varying uncertainty along the reasoning trajectory.
+Earlier segments (closer to the root), which have higher uncertainty, aggregate more samples for estimating their \(V\) values, while later segments (closer to the leaves), which are more certain, aggregate fewer samples.